programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ```
 If you save the file and reload the browser, a browser window resize should now work.

-Next we need to add lights.
+Next you need to add lights.

 There are several different types of lights.
-We will add a [hemisphere light](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) and a [directional light](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight).
+You will add a [hemisphere light](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) and a [directional light](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight).
 The hemisphere light has 2 colours and an intensity (from 0 to 1), while the directional light has one colour and a position.
 Use the values supplied first.
 If everything is working, you can experiment with different values later.
-You can add lights directly, like we do with the hemisphere light, or declare them, modify their parameters and then add them, like we do with the directional light.
+You can add lights directly, as with the hemisphere light, or declare them, modify their parameters and then add them, as with the directional light.

 In the function init() after: